Knowledgator/Documentation/local_run/docs/frameworks/gliner/usage/index.md

    </details>

-For more nuance tuning of relation extraction pipeline, we recommend to use `utca` framework.
+For more nuanced tuning of the relation extraction pipeline, we recommend using the `utca` framework.

 ### Open Information Extraction

 The `GLiNEROpenExtractor` is a pipeline designed to extract information from a text given a user query.
-By default in terms of GLiNER labels `match` tag is used, however, we recommend combining prompting and selecting appropriate tags for your tasks.
+By default in terms of `GLiNER` labels `match` tag is used, however, we recommend combining prompting and selecting appropriate tags for your tasks.

 1. **Initialize the Information Extractor**
    Load a pretrained model and initialize the `GLiNEROpenExtractor`.